 Underslung to the bottom of the van

-Having a fresh water tank underslung to the bottom of the van is a little more complex to install, but a really nice option that gives you more space inside the van.
-However, if you are are a winter vanlifer (like me) an underslung water tank is probably not the best idea as you are pretty snookered if it drops below freezing outside!
+Having a campervan water tank underslung to the bottom of the van is a little more complex to install, but a really nice option that gives you more space inside the van.
+However, if you are a winter vanlifer (like me) an underslung water tank is probably not the best idea as you are pretty snookered if it drops below freezing outside!

-Winter vanlifers should keep all parts of the water system inside the van.
+Indeed, Winter vanlifers should keep all parts of the water system inside the van.
 Installing your fresh water tank inside the van is a safer bet and an easier install.

-Anatomy of a large water tank
+Anatomy of a large campervan water tank

 A Large filling inlet, where we fill the tank with water.
-This is normally piped to the water filling inlet installed in the side of the van.
+This is normally piped to the water filling inlet installed in the side of the van

 A smaller outlet running to the appliances (shower/tap)